metarhia/impress/README.md

 ## Features

-  - Can serve multiple applications and sites on multiple domains;
+  - Can serve multiple applications, sites and domains;
   - Serves multiple ports, network interfaces, hosts and protocols;
-  - Can scale on multiple servers;
+  - Can scale on multiple servers and processes;
   - Supports application sandboxing (configuration, db and memory access isolation);
   - Utilize multiple CPU cores with instances/workers:
     - Cross-process communication (not using built-in node.js cluster library);